-- 1. If a final decision has been made that a policy violation occurred, the respondent shall be referred to the appropriate personnel for a determination of discipline. - 2.
-The appropriate personnel will be determined by the status of the respondent.
-For example, if the respondent is a student, then the matter may be referred to the Vice President of Student Services.
-If the respondent is an employee, the matter may be referred to the Director of Human Resources. - If the respondent is a student, the College will follow the procedures for disciplining students as described in TBR policy and Jackson State Community College Student Disciplinary Rules as described on pages 216-232 of the Student Handbook. - 4.
-If the respondent is an employee, the College will follow the procedures related to disciplining employees as described in applicable employee policies. - 5.
-Notwithstanding any policy to the contrary, the following additional requirements apply to disciplinary actions related to violations of this policy: - 6.
-The complainant shall receive sufficient notice of and be allowed to attend any meeting or hearing during the disciplinary process. - 7.
-The complainant shall be allowed to have an advisor of her/his choice attend any meeting or hearing. - 8.
-The complainant shall be allowed to testify at any hearing during the disciplinary process, even if neither party intends to call the complainant as a witness during the case-in-chief. - 9.
-The complainant shall be allowed access, consistent with FERPA requirements, to any evidence presented during any disciplinary meeting or hearing.

-- 10. The Title IX Coordinator or designee shall be appointed as the complainant's contact person for any questions or assistance during the disciplinary process.
+- A. If a final decision has been made that a policy violation occurred, the respondent shall be referred to the appropriate personnel for a determination of discipline. - B. The appropriate personnel will be determined by the respondent's status.
+For example, if the respondent is a student, the matter may be referred to the Vice President of Student Services.
+If the respondent is an employee, the matter may be referred to the Director of Human Resources. - C. If the respondent is a student, the College will follow the procedures for disciplining students described in TBR policy and Jackson State Community College Student Disciplinary Rules as described on pages 220 233 of the Student Handbook. - D. If the respondent is an employee, the College will follow the procedures for disciplining employees as described in applicable employee policies. - E. Notwithstanding any policy to the contrary, the following additional requirements apply to disciplinary actions related to violations of this policy: - F. The complainant shall receive sufficient notice of and be allowed to attend any meeting or hearing during the disciplinary process. - G. The complainant shall be allowed to have an advisor of her/his choice attend any meeting or hearing. - H. The complainant shall be allowed to testify at any hearing during the disciplinary process, even if neither party intends to call the complainant as a witness during the case-in-chief. - I. The complainant shall be allowed access, consistent with FERPA requirements, to any evidence presented during any disciplinary meeting or hearing. - J. The Title IX Coordinator or designee shall be appointed as the complainant's contact person for any questions or assistance during the disciplinary process.

-- 11. The complainant shall receive written notice, consistent with FERPA, of the outcome of the disciplinary process.
+- K. The complainant shall receive written notice, consistent with FERPA, of the outcome of the disciplinary process.

-- 12. If a final decision has been made that a policy violation occurred, the Title IX Coordinator or designee shall determine any remedies are required to address the campus-wide environment, taking into consideration the impact of an incident of sexual misconduct on the campus as a whole and on specific groups or areas on campus.
+- L. If a final decision has been made that a policy violation occurred, the Title IX Coordinator or designee shall determine any remedies are required to address the campus-wide environment, taking into consideration the impact of an incident of sexual misconduct on the campus as a whole and specific groups or areas on campus.
 For example, the Title IX Coordinator or designee may determine that specific training is needed for a student group whose members have been accused of sexual assault.

-- 13. Subject to federal law, state law, and TBR policies, the following sanctions may be imposed by the institution following the results of any institutional disciplinary proceeding for an allegation of dating violence, domestic violence, sexual assault, or stalking:
+- M. Subject to federal law, state law, and TBR policies, the following sanctions may be imposed by the institution following the results of any institutional disciplinary proceeding for an allegation of dating violence, domestic violence, sexual assault, or stalking:

-- a) Restitution
+- a.
+Restitution.

-- b) Warning.
+- b.
+Warning.

-- c) Reprimand.
+- c.
+Reprimand.

-- d) Service to the institution or community.
+- d.
+Service to the institution or community.

-- e) Specified educational/counseling program.
+- e.
+Specified educational/counseling program.

-- f) Apology.
+- f.
+Apology.

-- g) Fines.
+- g.
+Fines.

-- h) Restriction upon privileges.
+- h.
+Restriction upon privileges.

-- i) Probation.
+- i.
+Probation.

-- j) Suspension.
+- i.
+Suspension.

-- k) Expulsion.
+- k.
+Expulsion.

-- I) Revocation of admission, degree, or credential.
+- I. Revocation of admission, degree, or credential.

-- m) Interim suspension.
+- m.
+Interim suspension.

-- n) Suspension of employment.
+- n.
+Suspension of employment.

-- o) Termination of employment.
+- o.
+Termination of employment.

-- p) Demotion.
+- p.
+Demotion.

-- q) Termination of tenure status.
+- q.
+Termination of tenure status.

+- r.
 Other sanctions as deemed appropriate by the institution.